 Set out these buttery savory herb shortbread crackers at the cocktail hour for an elegant alternative to chips.
 I’ve included a pretty customizable menu and place cards to help you set the theme for a brunch or afternoon tea.

-We’re trying something new and fun today, so in addition to my recipe, I’m including downloadable printables for your next spring brunch or gathering.
+In addition to my recipe, I’m including downloadable printables for your next spring brunch or gathering.
 The menu is customizable so you can print them out with your own fabulous line up.
 Place cards, too!
 You’ll need Adobe Acrobat Reader (it’s free) to fill in your menu and print.
 Instructions below.

-Fresh rosemary is rolled right into my shortbread dough for a fabulous herby flavor
+fresh rosemary is rolled right into my shortbread dough for a fabulous herby flavor

 I used rosemary from the overgrown bush just outside my front door, it thrives in the California heat and provides me with an endless supply.
 The stalks are long and sturdy enough to use as skewers for my Rosemary Chicken Skewers, but for this savory shortbread recipe I snip the tender tips.
 I process them right into the dough which gets infused with that wonderful piney flavor.

-Herb shortbread can be changed up in lots of ways
+herb shortbread can be changed up in lots of ways

 You can have endless fun with this concept.
 Use thyme or sage instead of rosemary (be sure it’s fresh!) and roll more fresh herbs right onto the top of your dough before cutting.
 The laminated herbs will cook right into the crackers.

-How to serve savory shortbread crackers
+how to serve savory shortbread crackers

 These savory shortbread crackers are substantial enough to be served on their own so they make a super easy starter with some nice white wine.
 You don’t really need to add cheese because it’s baked right in!